EuanPyle/relion4_tomo_robot/README.md

 5. Reconstruct downsampled tomograms (and deconvolved tomograms for visualisation) in Warp
 6. Run `warp2catalogue(<warp_reconstruction_folder>, <pixel_size_angstrom>)`

-This will generate a catalogue in which the visualisation volume is the deconvolved tomogram from Warp, particles will be cropped from the 3D-CTF corrected, unfilt
+This will generate a catalogue in which the visualisation volume is the deconvolved tomogram from Warp, particles will be cropped from the 3D-CTF corrected, unfiltered reconstructions

 Enjoy!